tuo/tuo.github.io/_posts/2020-06-06-an-aws-serverless-experience.md

 #### Module Breakdown

 In microservice specially, with some reminsicence of old day Java OO programming, `Single Responsibility Principle` always caught me.
-Robert.C.Martin, long time ago in his book《Agile software development principles, patterns, and practices》, mentioned five OO principles, and first is the SRP.
+Robert.C.Martin, long time ago in his book《Agile software development principles, patterns, and practices》, mentioned five OO principles, and first is the SRP/Separate of concerns.
 This applies to Class/Function etc, not for code perfectionist, as it stands for good abstraction, better cognition and easy understanding.
 Each lambda in AWS represent a business unit, and it should and just do what it needs to do, nothing more or less.
 Like superstitious/obscure theology, followed by Age of Reason(btw, salute to George Carlin) and Englightment, everything should be based on its logic, but even emotions and human affections? lets pause here for Romanticism, no doctrine will be silver blullet as context always evovles.

 In serverless world, we need consider here: